yuanning-Jia/FSIGaze/README.md

 * CUDA 10.2

 ## Datasets
-ETH-XGaze, Gaze360, MPIIFaceGaze, and EyeDiap datasets are downloaded from their respective official websites.
+ETH-XGaze, GazeCapture, MPIIFaceGaze, and EyeDiap datasets are downloaded from their respective official websites.

 The datasets are pre-processed using the method outlined in [1].
 The code for data pre-processing is released by the authors of [1] and is available at [this page](https://phi-ai.buaa.edu.cn/Gazehub/).